openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 - "``une``": unordered or not equal
 - "``uno``": unordered (either nans)

-*Ordered* means that neither operand is a NAN while *unordered* means that either operand may be a NAN.
+*Ordered* means that neither argument is a NAN while *unordered* means that either argument may be a NAN.

 The fourth argument specifies the exception behavior as described above.